-- The incident will be recorded - The student will be placed in detention and his parents will be contacted. - Matron will be informed and the student may be asked to attend a meeting in the medical centre. - We will suggest that the student makes a financial donation to CancerFocus NI - If there are further offences, the Head of Year will request a meeting with the parents and higher sanctions are likely to be applied, including the suggestion of a higher donation. - If a student has damaged the image of the school by being caught smoking, it is likely that they will lose privileges afforded to them such as: - o The chance for Prefectship or other honorary posts - o Attending school trips or events - Representing the school - The right to bring their car into school - Smoking inside a building is illegal and poses a major fire risk.
-Therefore the sanction will reflect this potential danger to human life. - For blatant defiance the matter will be progressed as a formal disciplinary matter.
+- The incident will be recorded - The student will be placed in detention and his parents will be contacted. - Matron will be informed and the student may be asked to attend a meeting in the medical centre. - Any smoking materials or vapes will be confiscated.
+They must be collected by a parent/ guardian from Reception, otherwise they will be disposed of. - We will suggest that the student makes a financial donation to CancerFocus NI - If there are further offences, the Head of Year will request a meeting with the parents and higher sanctions are likely to be applied, including the suggestion of a higher donation. - If a student has damaged the image of the school by being caught smoking or vaping, it is likely that they will lose privileges afforded to them such as: - The chance for Prefectship or other honorary posts - Attending school trips or events - Representing the school - The right to bring their car into school - Smoking inside a building is illegal and poses a major fire risk.
+Therefore, the sanction will reflect this potential danger to human life. - For blatant defiance the matter will be progressed as a formal disciplinary matter.